chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 By Chris McCormick and Nick Ryan

-*Revised on 12/13/19 to use the new [transformers](https://github.com/huggingface/transformers) interface.*
+*Revised on 3/20/20 - Switched to `tokenizer.encode_plus` and added validation loss.
+See Revision History at the end for details.*

 In this tutorial I'll show you how to use BERT with the huggingface PyTorch library to quickly and efficiently fine-tune a model to get near state of the art performance in sentence classification.
 More broadly, I describe the practical application of transfer learning in NLP to create high performance models with minimal effort on a range of NLP tasks.

-This post is presented in two forms--as a blog post [here](http://mccormickml.com/2019/07/22/BERT-fine-tuning/) and as a Colab Notebook [here](https://colab.research.google.com/drive/1Y4o3jh3ZH70tl6mCd76vz_IxX23biCPP).
+This post is presented in two forms--as a blog post [here](http://mccormickml.com/2019/07/22/BERT-fine-tuning/) and as a Colab Notebook [here](https://colab.research.google.com/drive/1pTuQhug6Dhl9XalKB0zUGf4FIdYFlpcX).

 The content is identical in both, but:
 * The blog post includes a comments section for discussion.